 The rule of basic existence

 The starting point of this book will be called the rule of basic existence.
 It is actually a combination of three premises.
-In a philosophical phrasing it will go as follows:
+In a philosophical phrasing it will be stated as follows:

 P1) Something exists.